qt/qtbase/tests/manual/wasm/qtwasmtestlib/README.md

 In the test cpp file, define the test functions as private slots.
 All test functions must call completeTestFunction() exactly once, or will time out otherwise.
+Subsequent calls to completeTestFunction will be disregarded.
-The can can be made after the test function itself has returned.
+It is advised to use QWASMSUCCESS/QWASMFAIL for reporting the test execution status and QWASMCOMPARE/QWASMVERIFY to assert on test conditions.
+The call can be made after the test function itself has returned.

     class TestTest: public QObject
     {